 This temple perched on top of a mountain offers beautiful views of the Himalayan mountains.
-It is located 30 km from Lakshman Jhula, you can reach it by renting a scooter or taking a taxi: the road is not complex but calculated more than an hour between winding curves and uneven asphalt.
-Google Maps perfectly signals the itinerary and getting lost is almost impossible!
-To get to the top you have to climb a staircase of more than 313 steps (we counted them, but they seemed more!), Once at the top, you can relax in the temple and even have lunch in a cafe that is inside.
-If you have good legs you should choose the solution to get up here by taxi and then get down to Rishikesh on foot, with a nice demanding 18 km trek, which passes by the Neer Garh Waterfalls (see next paragraph): the road is long but the path in the mountains is mostly downhill, so quite light.
-On your way you will meet several interesting villages in which to rest and where to chat (mostly by gestures) with the inhabitants.
+It is located 30 km from Lakshman Jhula by surface, you can reach it by renting a scooter or taking a taxi: To get to the top you have to climb a staircase of more than 313 steps (we counted them, but they seemed more!), Once at the top, you can relax in the temple and even have lunch in a cafe that is inside.
+If you have good legs you should choose the solution to get up here by taxi and then get down to Rishikesh on foot, with a nice demanding 18 km trek, which passes by the Neer Garh Waterfalls.

 If you are looking for a nice walk to warm up your muscles, we recommend a short trek to the Neer Gaddu Waterfalls, a multi-level waterfall just a few kilometers from Rishikesh.
 Suitable for everyone and not too tiring, this little trip out of town will only take half a day away.
 If you want you can do the whole walk, from Lakshman Jhula Bridge are about 2 km until the official entrance of the path uphill to the top of the waterfalls (all on main roads not too pleasant to travel except for some nice views of the Ganges of the upper).

 An, even more, a majestic waterfall and reachable with a nice walk of about 5 kilometers (plus another 5 on the way back) from Lakshman Jhula Bridge.
 From the bridge follow the road that runs along the Ganges on the right bank, walking in the opposite direction to the current.
-Continue on this scenic road, quiet and not too busy for about 4 km; at some point, you will find on your left a group of shops selling snacks and drinks, across the road you will see a path that climbs steeply upwards.
-There are no written directions, but climbing this path you will arrive after about 1 km to the Patna waterfall.
-Along the way you will find only one junction, keep right and cross a small stream you will find the impressive waterfalls, whose particularity is not so much in a powerful jet as in the beauty of the choreographic rocks from which the water gushes.
-At the foot of the waterfall there are several pools where you can cool off and in some deeper spots, you can even swim.
-If you want to lengthen the walk back you can decide to take the fork opposite the waterfall and continuing to climb for about 15 minutes to reach the beautiful resort Abhayaranya Yoga Village, where you can have tea or simply enjoy the beautiful view from its terrace before start the descent again.
+Continue on this scenic road, quiet and not too busy for about 4 km, across the road you will see a path that climbs steeply upwards.
+There are written directions, but climbing this path you will arrive after about 1 km to the Patna waterfall.